MOONLAPSED/cognosis/src/README.md

 ### 9.1 Type Values

+[[AtomicBot]] uses a variety of data types in requests and responses, with the following supported:

 - `Integer`: int64, uint64, int32, uint32, int16, uint16, int8, uint8
 - `Float`: float64
 - `String`: string